xfacta/Automotive-LCD-Speedo-for-Arduino/README.md

 - Uses pulseIn , no interupts
 - Odometer saved to EEPROM with wear-leveling thanks to EEWL
   - and two redundant copies of the odometer value
-  - and two reduntant copies of check values
+  - and copy to SDCARD, saved while the vehicle is stationary
   - EEPROM write denied during power-down
 - Offloaded sounds to external Leonardo Tiny